softwarepub/hermes/docs/source/dev/plugin_structure.md

         return strategies
 ```

-The {py:meth}`~hermes.commands.process.base.HermesProcessPlugin.__call__` method of process plugins needs to return a dictionary mappings strings and/ or `None` to dictionaries mapping strings or `None` to {py:class}`~hermes.model.merge.action.MergeAction`.
+The {py:meth}`~hermes.commands.process.base.HermesProcessPlugin.__call__` method of process plugins needs to return `ObjectStrategies`, a dictionary mapping strings and/ or `None` to dictionaries mapping strings or `None` to {py:class}`~hermes.model.merge.action.MergeAction`.
-Alone the data structure isn't enough to understand how this object is supposed to represent the merge strategies.
+Alone this data structure, `ObjectStrategies` isn't enough to understand how this object is supposed to represent the merge strategies.
 The following example will illustrate the sematics of each layer within the dictionary.

 If `strategies` looked like this (where {py:class}`~hermes.model.merge.action.Reject` is imported from {py:mod}`hermes.model.merge.action`)